Hints and Things does not use any 1st Party cookies - more information .

-I would like to stress at this point that I have no personal experience of most of the remedies listed I am just passing on information received from interested visitors.
+I am retaining the original information which has been on site for many years in case it is of interest but I would, however, like to stress at this point that I have no personal experience of most of the remedies listed I am just passing on information received from interested visitors.

 This page contains many unusual "remedies" which in themselves may cause concern, before embarking on them I am listing some words of caution, the first of which have been received from a Head Lice Consultant -

 I am a head lice consultant and treat children and adults for head lice every day.
 To begin with we tried head lice treatments but found a number of problems.